Transgenerational trauma – violence shapes us

 From Holocaust research and research with war veterans, it is known that the trauma can reach down into the third generation, and possibly further.
 An awareness that wartime rape is not an individual fate but one that has impacts on children, grandchildren and the social surroundings is a decisive factor when it comes to successful processing of this violence and the wider consequences.

 Numerous studies suggest that trauma can also have an impact right down to the level of the genes via epigenetic effects, and can be passed on to subsequent generations in this way.
-For example, one study on the Dutch famine of 1944–5 (the ‘Hongerwinter’), revealed how descendants of the starving children more efficiently digested sugar and fat.
-And another study found lower cortisol levels in children whose mothers had survived the terror attacks on the World Trade Centre and suffered post-traumatic stress disorders as a consequence.
+For example, one study on the Dutch famine of 1944-45 (the ‘Hongerwinter’) indicates that the descendants of starving pregnant women tend to be overweight, as the body seems to have genetically trained itself for food shortages.
+Another study found lower cortisol levels in children whose mothers had survived the terror attacks on the World Trade Centre and suffered post-traumatic stress disorders as a consequence.
+Low cortisol levels are associated with susceptibility to post-traumatic stress disorder.
 Alongside adrenaline, cortisol is the most important hormone that helps us to deal with stress.
-These children also had higher levels of anxiety and lower abilities to regulate their emotions.

 Wartime rapes harm physical and psychological integrity, attacking the core of a human being: trust in social relationships.
 Studies from various countries show that about half of those affected by sexualised violence – whether in times of peace or war – suffer long-term consequences such as insomnia, uncontrollable flashbacks, or anxiety.
 Violence shapes us.
 In one study conducted by medica mondiale and Medica Zenica almost 20 years after the end of the war in Bosnia, 70 per cent of the surveyed women indicated that the rape was still completely dominating their life.
 The stigmatisation of those affected, the taboos within the family and society surrounding gender-based violence, and a lack of official acknowledgement for the injustice they were subjected to: all of this can exacerbate the post-traumatic consequences.
 It is of essential importance that people affected by sexualised violence are not forced to remain silent about their devastating experiences, and that they receive the solidarity and support that they need to deal with these.
 It is, after all, possible to avoid passing down anxieties, defensive reactions and stress to children and grandchildren.